NyteshadeXT/PF2e-Core-Vault/3-Rules/Journals/PF2e Journals/Classes/Swashbuckler.md

 ## Keen FlairLevel 15

-You inflict particularly devastating attacks on even well-defended foes.
+You inflict devastating attacks on even well-defended foes.
 When you Strike with a weapon or unarmed attack with which you have master proficiency, if you roll a 19 on the die and the roll is a success, you critically succeed instead.

-## ResolveLevel 17
+## Reinforced EgoLevel 17

 You've steeled your mind with resolve.
 Your proficiency rank for Will saves increases to master.
 When you roll a success on a Will save, you get a critical success instead.